SAP-samples/cloud-cap-multitenancy/README.md

 ## Instructions

-Replace occurances of **<landscape>.hana.demand,com** with the landscape region variant for your account.
+Replace **<landscape>.hana.demand,com** with the landscape region variant for your account.

-See the [COMMANDS](COMMANDS.md) file for comands for building and deploying the project.
+See the [COMMANDS](COMMANDS.md) file for commands for building and deploying the project.